 Turn To God

 We turn to God for everything.
 Whether it is for help with the family or thanking Him for a meal, God is the bedrock of our life.
 Obviously, there is never a better time to pray and ask for guidance than when a loved one dies.
 We can struggle to understand the plan He has set out for everyone in the world, but we should never waiver.
 Turning to Him now is not only a way to deal with grief, but it is a coping mechanism for the future.
 People, kids included, can split from their religion when times get hard.
-In your kids’ case, they need to get closer.
-Ultimately, there is no better way to cope than to know that the person they love is in a superior place.
-In the long-term, this thought will make them a stronger and more loving human being.
+Ultimately, there is no better way to cope than to know that the person they love is in heaven.
+This thought will give them solace when the grief threatens to overwhelm them.

 Check In With Their Emotions

-God is the only most important person that they should check-in with.
-That does not mean you are not integral in their grief.
-You are as much a part of the grieving process as anyone else.
+You are an integral part of the grieving process for them.
 Being the parent, your role is to help them grieve, which is why you need to allow time for wounds to heal.
-It is essential to have regular conversations throughout.
-Even with God, children can struggle to stay on the right path.
-They might not understand that they are straying.
+Even with God, children can struggle to navigate some heavy feelings.
+They might not understand what they are feeling.
 By talking and asking them how they feel, you can gauge their progress and analyze whether they are in a “good” place.
 It won’t happen overnight, so checking-in is a long-term process.
+Don’t hesitate to reach out for help and sign up for your child to speak to a therapist if you think they need it.
+There is no shame in looking for professional help if you or your child is struggling.

 As well as God, you are their rock and their comfort blanket.
 In the end, they will turn to both for guidance and reassurance.
 He always does the right thing, and now it is down to you to do the same.
 He will give you the tools you need to help your child get through what will an extremely difficult and trying time for everyone.